Eurelis/Eurelis-OpenCms-Module-Admin/README.md

 - Edit the created file by defining the transformation to apply (see [Editing an XML Transformation description file][xml-transfo-desc])
 - Right-click on the file and choose `Process transformation`: the document or folder containing XML documents to transform will be asked.

-### Editing an XML Transformation description file
+### Editing an XML Transformation description file:
 - Write the Content Type as it is displayed in the `Type` column in the **Explorer**  view of [OpenCms][opencms]
 - Add the Unitary Transformations according to your needs
   1. Write the XPath source to identify your node or group of nodes to transform (move, delete, update)